TheSingh/BlackJack/README.md

 # BlackJack
-A fully functional BlackJack simulator with a built-in dealer, written entirely in C++ and following Object Oriented Philosophy
+A fully functional BlackJack simulator with a built-in dealer, written entirely in C++ and following Object Oriented Philosophy.

-Features to be implemented:
+This is just something quick I made in a couple of free hours of winter break, when I was trying to get better at blackjack..
+I thought hmmm..
+I wonder if I could construct the game in C++.

-    -Add a dealer
+Potential upcoming features:
-    -Reorganize code in main to new class called Game to better follow OOP style.
+        GUI implementation of the game